 Read and follow all the instructions for mounting.
-An electric fireplace wall mount can be a bit tricky.
 Most manufacturers require you to anchor linear fireplace models to at least three wall studs.
-If you plan to screw into drywall without studs we recommend using metal screw in drywall anchors.
+If you plan to screw into drywall without studs, make sure you have the proper drywall anchors.
 Please note that some fireplaces may be too heavy to mount on the sheetrock alone and may require studs for support.
 Have someone assist you when installing the hardware and mounting the fireplace.

 A surface mount includes hardware to mount directly on the wall without any framing or cutting into the wall.
 Some models offer the option of a flush mount.
 This involves cutting into the wall and building a recessed frame.
 Another option is to build a frame out from the wall to surround the fireplace.
 Read and follow the manufacturer's instructions to know the right dimensions and safety considerations.

 Napoleon Ascent 36" Linear Fireplace

 Gas wall-mounted fireplaces operate as a supplemental heat source.
 Unlike electric models, there is no option of having the flame without the heat or vice versa.
 The units use oxygen from the room and vent into the room instead of out through a vent pipe.

 Gas models burn either liquid propane or natural gas.
 Only use the type of gas that your unit was designed for.
 Using the wrong gas or trying to convert the appliance to burn a different gas is unsafe for vent-free gas fireplaces.